Imbruvica: 7 things you should know

 1. How it works

-- Imbruvica is a brand (trade) name for ibrutinib which is a medication that may be used to treat several different cancers.
+- Imbruvica is a brand (trade) name for ibrutinib which is a medication that may be used to treat several different cancers and graft versus host disease.

 - Ibruvica (ibrutinib) works by inhibiting the enzyme Bruton tyrosine kinase (BTK).
 BTK is part of a crucial signaling pathway in certain cancers, especially B-cell leukemias and lymphomas.
 By blocking this pathway, Imbruvica blocks the signals that stimulate malignant cells to grow and divide out of control, triggering the death of cancerous cells.